Agnoctopus/Tartiflette/README.md

 Tartiflette
 ===========

-An attempt at snapshot fuzzing using KVM and libafl.
+An attempt at snapshot fuzzing using KVM and libAFL.

 # Architecture